 user group Id

-.
-It is an easiest part and well-documented.
+It is the easiest part and is well documented.

 Contexts